Xiangyu-cui/xiangyu-cui.github.io/_pages/cv.md

 **King Abdullah University of Science and Technology (KAUST)**
 *Master of Science with Thesis*, Electrical and Computer Engineering
-August 2023 - Present, Thuwal, Saudi Arabia
+August 2023 - July 2025, Thuwal, Saudi Arabia
 **GPA**: 4.00

 ## Academic Experience